All Episodes

 And I will continue to.

-But for a man as masterful with words as you are, to let somebody steal this word of hope, which is a biblical term, which is gonna abide forever, because it's written in the Bible that it's gonna abide.
+But for a man as masterful with words as you are to let somebody steal this word of hope, which is a biblical term, which is going to abide forever because it's written in the Bible that it's going to abide, you're letting them have this term, man.

-I want to hear a solid, sure definition from Rush Limbaugh, because Rush Limbaugh knows what hope is.
+I want to hear a solid, sure definition from Rush Limbaugh because Rush Limbaugh knows what hope is.

 Hope's not some dummy sitting around here waiting for something to happen, not doing nothing.

-Now you're waiting on God to do the impossible, and he'll do it.
+Now you're waiting on God to do the impossible, and He'll do it.

 And that's what hope is.

-Now wait, now wait a second.
+Now, wait a second.

-And you have you have shown me something.
+And you have shown me something.

 Absolutely.

-And when that has not succeeded, you hope for God to you not find it interesting that the appeal that Barack Obama has is also based on a messianic, godlike uh ability to deliver miracles.
+Now, do you not find it interesting that the appeal that Barack Obama has is also based on a messianic, god-like ability to deliver miracles?

 I may find it interesting, but I find it just as foolish as it is interesting.

-They're not hoping finally you're letting him steal your word, right?
+You're letting him steal your word, right?

-I ag I'm stealing nobody's word.
+I'm stealing nobody's word.

-We agree on stealing.
+We agree on.

 You're letting Barack Obama steal your word when you know more about the word than he knows.